anatolyZader/vc-3/backend/ARCHITECTURE.md

 Business modules – for main business concerns,
 Each business module represents a bounded context in Domain-Driven Design.

 The Business modules represent the core business capabilities with strict boundaries and event-driven communication, while AOP modules provide shared technical services that cross module boundaries.
 This creates a clean separation between business concerns (what the system does) and technical concerns (how the system works), following both Domain-Driven Design and Aspect-Oriented Programming principles.

 This architecture allows Eventstorm.me to maintain a modular monolith that could potentially be split into microservices by extracting business modules while keeping AOP concerns as shared libraries or infrastructure services.

 Difference in communication:

-Business modules are strictly isolated / encapsulated and interact with other modules only via pubsub messaging.

-AOP modules are not encapsulated and are accessible to other modules via direct http / method calls.
+Business → Business: async only via Pub/Sub (domain or integration events).
+No direct calls.
+Contracts = event schemas.

+Business → AOP: direct method calls (e.g., permissions.check(), auth.verify(), log.info()) through well-defined interfaces.

+AOP → Business: never call back into business logic (prevents cycles).
+AOP modules are dependency sinks.

 AOP modules are globally accessible via Fastify decorators

-DDD + Hexagonal Architecture
+DDD + Hexagonal Architecture:

 Each module (AOP or business) is built according to DDD and Hexagonal (Ports and Adapters) multilayered architecture, with a rich domain layer and strict isolation between layers.

-Layers in Each Module
+Layers in Each Module:
 1. Input

 Incoming requests are accepted here.